 Hotel room for two in Rome

-Since your time is more flexible, your Italy cost for accommodations will have more wiggle room.
-For hotel prices in major cities, we’ll stick with our Rome in summer example.
+Since your time is more flexible, your Italy accommodation cost will have more wiggle room.
+We’ll stick with our Rome in summer example for hotel prices in major cities.

 Hotel room for two in Tuscany